PoorOtterBob/CauAir/README.md

 ## 1. Introduction about the datasets
 ### 1.1 LargeAQ (Ours)
-In our paper, we create LargeAQ, a nationwide and long-term air quality dataset. **Given the constraints of China's data policies, directly open-sourcing this dataset may carry certain negative implications.
-Researchers interested in using the LargeAQ dataset are kindly requested to send an email to [JiamingMa@mail.ustc.edu.cn] to apply for access.
-Please include the following information in your email: your institution’s name, your full name, and the intended purpose of use.
-We will ensure a timely response and will share the dataset with you.**
+In our paper, we create LargeAQ, a nationwide and long-term air quality dataset.
+You can download the LargeAQ [here](https://drive.google.com/file/d/1fBfa4fek4OPZlC-jufs11ocHK3KRXGdX/view?usp=sharing).

 ### 1.2 KnowAir and CCAQ